MikeBurton89/applifting-api/README.md

 To run the server run from your terminal: 'python (or python3 on mac and Linux) app.py runserver.

 Take notice that the default mode is development mode with the debug active.
-If you prefer to run in production or testing mode just change the mode in app.py and main.py from 'DevConf' to 'ProdConf' or 'TestConf'
+If you prefer to run in production or testing mode just change the mode in app.py and main.py from 'DevConf' to 'ProdConf' or 'TestConf'.

 Framework= FLASK